 DO NOT sterilize as this will cause permanent deformation of the wedge making it inoperable.

-- Connect silicone tubing to wedge body at a 45 degree angle then push parallel towards the wedge body to ensure silicone tubing is completely seated over the barb connector.
-Caution: Incomplete seating will result in a weak connection, leading to a potential hazard for aspiration or ingestion of the wedge body.
+- Connect silicone tubing to the wedge body at a 45-degree angle.
+Ensure the silicone tubing is completely seated over the barb connector.
+Caution: incomplete seating will result in a weak connection, leading to a potential hazard for aspiration or ingestion of the wedge body.

 - Activate suction.
-Test wedge by placing in fluids and verify fluids are moving through the tubing.
 If wedge is not suctioning, check for kinked tubing inside saliva ejector tip or excessive bending of the saliva ejector tip.
+Rinse and dry preparation.
+Confirm dry field.
+Finish restoration.

-- Insert wedge into interproximal space and continue use as both wedge and saliva ejector.
-Three suction zones are active in the mandible when the wedge is lingually placed: 1.
+- Three suction zones are active in the mandible when the wedge is lingually placed with a full tofflemire band: 1.
 The floor of the mouth with the saliva ejector tip; 2.
 The zone lingual to the matrix band to assist in fluids pooling from the submandibular salivary glands; 3.
 The interproximal space between two teeth.

 - Always grasp the plastic wedge body with cotton pliers when removing wedge from interproximal spaces.
 DO NOT tug on the tubing as this will cause the wedge body to disconnect.